emitanaka/AASC2020/content/programme.md

 title: Draft Programme
 ---

-Please note that the programme below may be subject to some changes.
+Please note that the programme below may be subject to change.

 <ul class="nav nav-tabs">
   <li class="nav-item">